projectcalico/calico/about/about-networking.md

 ### Anatomy of a network packet

 When sending data over the network, each layer in the network stack adds its own header containing the control/metadata the layer needs to know in order to process the packet as it traverses the network, passing the resulting packet on to the next layer of the stack.
-In this way the complete packet it produces, which includes all the control/metadata required by every layer of the stack, without any layer understand the data or the control/metadata of adjacent network layers.
+In this way the complete packet is produced, which includes all the control/metadata required by every layer of the stack, without any layer understanding the data or needing to process the control/metadata of adjacent network layers.

 ![Anatomy of a network packet]({{site.baseurl}}/images/anatomy-of-a-packet.svg)